Automattic/wp-calypso/packages/wp-checkout/README.md

 ### CheckoutNextStepButton

-Renders a button to move to the next `CheckoutSection` component.
+Renders a button to move to the next `CheckoutStep` component.
 Its `value` prop can be used to customize the text which by default will be "Continue".

 ### CheckoutPaymentMethods